 Over 2 .2 million refugees are living in Turkey today.
 There are 25 camps located near the southern border.
 The camps are clean and have orderly living conditions, but they are overcrowded and living there is only a temporary fix.

 The city of Istanbul is located in the northwest region of Marmara and has a population of 16 million people.
 Istanbul has over 600,000 refugees living in the city, although there are no refugees camps located there.
-Many refugees choose to go to larger cities looking for work and opportunities to establish livelihood.
-Some have been able to reestablish businesses in the Old City, also called the Faith District.
+Many refugees choose to go to larger cities looking for work and opportunities to establish a livelihood.
+Some have been able to re-establish businesses in the Old City, also called the Faith District.

-Once refugees arrive, it can be quite difficult to find work without a legal permit; therefore, many resort to other forms of acquiring income, such as child labor and begging on the streets.
+Once refugees arrive, it can be quite difficult to find work without a legal permit; therefore, many resorts to other forms of acquiring income, such as child labor and begging on the streets.
 Living conditions can be challenging, and many find themselves living in run-down flats in Istanbul’s overcrowded neighborhoods.

 All registered Syrian refugees receive a guest AFAD card that gives them access to emergency health care, as well as primary and secondary education for their children.
-Under international law, Turkey is obligated to provide education to all school age children, but only 25 percent are attending school outside of the refugee camps.
+Under international law, Turkey is obligated to provide education to all school-age children, but only 25 percent are attending school outside of the refugee camps.

 The reasons for such low attendance points to a lack of understanding of the process of registering their children in the schools.
 In addition, the parents are worried about their children being bullied, language barriers and lack of money for transportation and school supplies.

 Parents may also be relying on their children to help earn income.
 Turkey has made efforts to meet its obligations by providing temporary education centers taught in the Arabic language and curriculum.
 But less than half of Syrian refugee children who have entered Turkey since the start of conflicts are attending school.

 Man, Daughter on Streets